 The objectives of this course are to help students develop the knowledge and skills necessary to perform specialized testing techniques that are required in aircraft maintenance, repair and overhaul.
 This course covers aircraft structure inspection, definition and classification of discontinuities: inherent, processing and services discontinuities, NDT general knowledge; basics, techniques, applications, and limitations of visual testing, dye penetrant method, Magnetic Particle Testing, ultrasonic testing, radiographic testing, eddy current testing and thermographic inspection.
 The course will encourage group discussions around practical problems and provide field expertise on how to resolve them.
 At the end of this course, the candidate will understand how to perform inspection of samples, identify defects and the corrective action.
-Pre-requisite: AME 211, AME 215, AME 217, AME 230.

-AMT 407 Aircraft Line, Base and Components Maintenance (3 Credits)
+AMT407 Aircraft Line, Base and Components Maintenance (3 Credits)

 The overall objectives of this course are to develop students' ability to understand and perform Aircraft Line, Base and Component Maintenance, to carry out Aircraft Maintenance Checks and to recognize Recording and Certification of Aircraft Maintenance.
 This course covers the scope of work and activities of aircraft line and base maintenance; and the basic concepts of component maintenance and overhaul.
 More emphasis is directed towards the privileges and limitations of Line Maintenance and Base Maintenance; in-house aircraft component repair and overhaul capabilities for cost-effective pricing structure and exacting quality.
 The aircraft Maintenance Checks: A, B, C & D; Daily, Weekly and Transit Checks; and the Recording and Certification of aircraft maintenance will also be explored.
-Pre-requisite: AME 211, AME 217, AME 222, AME 230, AME324.

-AMT 420 Graduation Project (3 credits)
+AMT420 Graduation Project (3 credits)

-The purpose of this course is to instil in the students some basic engineering/technology research skills / management knowledge, and to guide them to complete a cycle managing an aviation related engineering project from start to finish.
+The purpose of this course is to instill in the students some basic engineering/technology research skills/ management knowledge, and to guide them to complete a cycle managing an aviation related engineering project from start to finish.
 The instructor of the course will give a series of lectures pertaining to engineering technology and provide the student with the opportunity to exercise his learning in implementing a project based on the principles discussed in class.
-Pre-requisite: None

-AVSC 250 Technology Project Management (3 Cr.)
+AVSC250 Technology Project Management (3 CR)

 This course is a capstone course to develop the student's ability to analyze and synthesize simple but important engineering problems and provide a methodology for understanding the problem and provide a solution.
 This course is conducted under the supervision of an instructor.
-Pre-requisite: None

-AMT 403 Principle of Business for Engineers (3 Credits)
+AMT403 Principle of Business for Engineers (3 Credits)

 The overall objectives of this course are to develop students' ability to show knowledge and skills of fundamental principles of business for engineers.
 This course work covers organization function, organization structure, project management, phases of project management, project cost, project selection criteria, project financial analysis and control.
-Pre-requisite: None.

-AMT 404 Aviation Maintenance Technology and Management (3 Credits)
+AMT404 Aviation Maintenance Technology and Management (3 Credits)

 The overall objectives of this course are to develop students' ability to understand and apply Strategies, Techniques and Management of Aircraft Maintenance, and to use Aircraft Maintenance Program and Maintenance Manuals.
 This course covers the nature of maintenance objectives and philosophies, maintenance types and levels and maintenance strategies.
-The concepts of Reliability Cantered

-Maintenance (RCM), the Maintenance Steering Group (MSG) committee approach for the development of aircraft maintenance programs, and maintenance scheduling aspects will also be explored.
+The concepts of Reliability Cantered Maintenance (RCM), the Maintenance Steering Group (MSG) committee approach for the development of aircraft maintenance programs, and maintenance scheduling aspects will also be explored.
 The aircraft organizational level maintenance program, aircraft maintenance manuals, maintenance record-keeping system, maintenance management system will also be examined.
-Pre-requisite: AME 211, AME 217, AME 222.

-AMT 408 - Aviation Inventory and Logistics (3 Credits)
+AMT408 - Aviation Inventory and Logistics (3 Credits)